dstackai/dstack/docs/concepts/index.md

 ## Why dstack?

-`dstack` enables you to create ML pipelines that are independent of any particular vendor and run them effortlessly from your preferred IDE.
+`dstack` enables you to define ML workflows declaratively and run them effortlessly from your preferred IDE either locally or remotely on any cloud.

 Unlike end-to-end MLOps platforms, `dstack` is lightweight, developer-friendly, and designed to facilitate collaboration without imposing any particular approach.